 #1.
 Classes Will Continue to Be Held at Online Platforms.

 As we, humans, now will have the virus with us for a long time, 2021 is expected to avoid face-to-face meetings, especially involving large crowds of students who visit lectures, seminars, or do projects together.
 The reality of group studies will be replaced with virtual meetings and conferences accessible from a smartphone as well as from the desktop.
 The same is true about the resources needed for education – videos, books, articles, and apps for e-learning.
+A lot of these resources are being converted to audio format at scale using text to speech technologies.

 #2.
 The Wide Use of Artificial Intelligence.